adamrt/sane-term/README.md

 ### Sane Term

-Ansi Term with sane options and the ability to cycle/create terms.
+sane-term is ansi-term with sane options and the ability to cycle/create terms.

 __Overview__